danjohnson3141/Jekyll-Test/posts/GET-posts-similar-post_id.md

 <!-- --- title: GET /posts/similar/:post_id -->

-PLAIN ENGLISH DESCRIPTION OF THE ROUTE
+Returns a list of posts that are associated in someway with the post passed in.
+The exact functionality of how this is figured out is still in development.

 =
 ####Authentication:

-Declare what authentications are required
-Good sample text: The user needs to be logged in and have valid credentials to use this route.
+The user needs to be logged in and have valid credentials to use this route.

 =
 ####Parameters:

-LIST OF ALL PARAMETERS AND WHAT THEY ARE
+:post_id - Integer, passed in through the URL.
+Is derived from the 'id' field on the 'posts' table.

 =
 ####Response: